Recreation Workers

 Postsecondary Training

 Acceptable college majors include parks and recreation management, leisure studies, fitness management, and related disciplines.
-A degree in any liberal arts field may be sufficient if the person's education includes courses relevant to recreation work.
+A degree in any liberal arts field may be sufficient if the persons education includes courses relevant to recreation work.

 Certification

 The American Camp Association (ACA) awards certificates to individuals who complete online training.
 The following certificates are available: entry-level program staff certificate, experienced program staff certificate, middle manager certificate, camp director certificate, and day camp director certificate.
 Contact the ACA for more information.
+Additionally, colleges and universities offer certificate programs in recreation, recreation management, physical education, and related fields.

 Certification, Licensing, and Special Requirements